-We also have to comply with legislation designed to combat fraud, crime and terrorism, such as the Criminal Justice (Anti-Money Laundering) Acts.
+We also have to comply with legislation designed to combat fraud, crime and terrorism, such as the Anti-Money Laundering, Counter Terrorism Financing and Fraud prevention laws and/or regulations.
 For example, we are required to perform customer due diligence and to conduct further inquiries if you hold specific assets or if an unusual transaction takes place in your account.
 If we spot an unusual transaction, we must notify the competent law enforcement agency.
 Under this law, we have to establish who the ultimate beneficial owner (UBO) is of a business or organisation with which we have a business relationship.

-We may receive requests for data from the Revenue Authorities, the Garda Síochána and the Courts Service as well as organisations such as the intelligence services.
+We may receive requests for data from the, tax authorities, the police and the other law enforcement agencies as well as organisations such as the intelligence services.
 If they do this, we are required by law to cooperate with the investigation and transfer data relating to you.

 Providing data to the government

-Legislation and regulations may require that we transfer data (analysed or otherwise) relating to you to a government institution, a tax authority or a regulator outside Ireland, such as the European Central Bank (ECB) or the Dutch Central Bank (DNB).
+Legislation and regulations may require that we transfer data (analysed or otherwise) relating to you to a government institution, a tax authority or a regulator within oroutside the Netherlands, such as the European Central Bank (ECB).

 Making and documenting recordings

-We may make recordings of telephone conversations and e-mail messages and may document these recordings.
-We do this to comply with legal obligations, for example in the context of banking services.
+We make recordings of telephone conversations, e-mail messages, camera images and may document these recordings.
+We do this to comply with legal obligations, for example in the context of services.
 We may also do this to provide proof, to monitor quality, to combat and investigate fraud, and to train, coach and assess employees.

 We process your data because this is required by law, or because we would otherwise not be permitted to perform an agreement with you, or if we have a legitimate interest in processing your data so that we can comply with a statutory or other legal obligation.

 h.
 To carry out business processes and for the purpose of management reports and internal management